-[School name] is responsible for establishing the administrative controls necessary to manage the expenditure of funds and to provide reasonable accountability and justification for expenditures made to support incident management operations.
-These administrative controls will be conducted in accordance with established local fiscal policies and standard cost accounting procedures.
+The District is responsible for establishing the administrative controls necessary to manage the expenditure of funds and to provide reasonable accountability and justification for expenditures made to support incident management operations.
+These administrative controls will be conducted in accordance with established District policies and standard cost accounting procedures.